Video: Missy Gators win two straight to advance in playoffs - The Vicksburg Post

 After losing 11-1 to New Hope Monday, Vicksburg had to win both games Tuesday at home to stay alive, and that is just what they did.

 In the first game, Vicksburg knocked off the Lady Trojans 6-2.
-In the second game, led by the offensive onslaught of sophomore Lexi Kistler, the Missy Gators won 9-6 to clinch the first-round series.
+In the second game, led by the offensive onslaught of sophomore Lexi Kistler, the Missy Gators won 9-6 to clinch the second-round series.

 Kistler was 3-for-4 on the night, including a key 2-run home run that all but put the game out of reach.